Please be ready with your application reference number starting with 'P'. For example P1234567

 Complete and fill the required fields in the online form (Names, address, and co.)

-Select the real purpose for your clearance (employment, volunteer, licensing, accreditation, etc.)
+Select the real purpose for your clearance (employment, probity, licensing, accreditation, etc.)

 Make payment through the online payment options available (PayPal, MasterCard, Visa and co.)